 Middle school is a time of tremendous intellectual and social growth, as students develop their critical thinking skills and ability to learn independently and work collaboratively.
 In middle school, PJA students learn by doing, asking, and thinking for themselves, and are supported as they become intellectual risk takers and agents of change who have the ability to turn their beliefs into action.

-The middle school curriculum includes classes in humanities, math, science, Hebrew, Jewish studies, and Spanish.
-The weekly schedule also includes PE, tefillah, health and wellness, and elective exploratories in the arts, service learning, cooking, technology and making.
-Students learn in a combination of single grade and multi-grade classrooms.
+The middle school curriculum includes classes in humanities, math, science, Hebrew, Jewish studies.
+The weekly schedule also includes PE, tefillah (prayer), health and wellness, and elective exploratories in the arts, service learning, cooking, technology and much more.

 PJA’s middle school humanities program integrates the themes and content of social studies within a strong language arts curriculum.
 The block period allows for the meaningful exploration of topics and supports the goals of developing active learners and informed citizens who think critically, read analytically, engage effectively in classroom discussion, and write with clarity and understanding of purpose.
 Students read a wide variety of literature across genres and, through book club discussions and individual writing assignments, develop their identity as engaged and independent readers.